There are ongoing reforms to the UK benefit system resulting in changes to benefit entitlement.

 We offer free training and employment advice and opportunities for our residents to help you get the skills and support you need to get a job.

-Visit our Employment for Tenants page for more details, or call the Customer Care Line on 0300 123 3456.
+Visit our Community services section for more details, or call the Customer Care Line on 0300 123 3456.

 Could you rent out your ‘spare’ room?